quantnmr/masterHI/README.md

 > masterHI --recon
 ```

 Briefly, this will FT and phase correct all the data transpose it to the indirect dimensions are ready for reconstruction.
 It will then start the reconstruction.
 It will automatically detect how many cpus/threads it can use and will use 100% of the resources it can.
-TO limit the number of concurrent processes, use the `--proc` argument:
+To limit the number of concurrent processes, use the `--proc` argument:

 ```
 > masterHI --recon --proc 2